 Your Centrelink file | Services Australia | Attend a Centrelink Service Centre in person and provide one of the above documents outlined in the Australian Government Guidelines |

+For both a new passport and/or to change your gender on an existing passport, you need to start the application process online and then print it for lodgement.
 For this application, you must also provide one of the documents outlined in the Australian Government Guidelines.
 If you are in the process of transitioning, you can provide a statement from a registered medical practitioner or psychologist that you have had or are receiving appropriate clinical treatment for gender transition.
 This should be provided on DFAT’s ‘Declaration: sex/gender of passport applicant form’. |

 No. The different departments may have different application forms and therefore varied outcomes around changing your gender identification.